When you see a neighborhood for the first time, the most important thing

 neighborhoods in the nation.
 In a nation where approximately one in

 four children grows up in poverty, this neighborhood stands out for

 the depth of the problem manifested here.

-students to live than 87% of the neighborhoods in
+than we found in 97.2% of the neighborhoods in America.

 Notable & Unique: Real Estate

 Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
 To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
 And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Race St / W Mcmicken Ave neighborhood is one of the most walkable neighborhoods in America.

 In addition, 92.5% of the real estate in the Race St / W Mcmicken Ave neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
 Vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 55.9% of the residential real estate vacant, the Race St / W Mcmicken Ave neighborhood claims the distinction of having a higher vacancy rate than 99.1% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.